marcelocquadros/golang-api/README.md

 # golang-api
-A basic example of a REST API using go with fiber and gorm and SQLite
+A basic example of a REST API using Go with fiber, gorm and SQLite